lukazso/yolov7-ros/README.md

 - The detections are published using the [vision_msgs/Detection2DArray](http://docs.ros.org/en/api/vision_msgs/html/msg/Detection2DArray.html) message type.
 - The detections will be published under `/yolov7/out_topic`.
-- If you set the `visualize` parameter to `true`, the detections will be drawn into the image, which is then published under `/yolov6/out_topic/visualization`.
+- If you set the `visualize` parameter to `true`, the detections will be drawn into the image, which is then published under `/yolov7/out_topic/visualization`.

 ## Coming Soon
+- ROS2 implementation
 - Additional weights for automotive datasets